Review 402: Jackie

 From a historical stand point, the film primary covers the days after the assassination of JFK.
 John and Jackie Kennedy were just driving through Dallas on this sunny beautiful day then, all of a sudden, in one fell swoop it’s over.

-Director Pablo Larrian's direction is sensitive expertly and deftly handling a large ensemble cast to get the best out of them and giving this film an appropriate documentary like quality that it requires.
-The production design (recreating 1960’s Washington) is excellent.
+Director Pablo Larrian's direction is sensitive, expertly and deftly handling a large ensemble cast to get the best out of them and giving this film an appropriate documentary like quality that it requires.
+He never sensationalises Jackie as an icon but instead treats her as a The production design (recreating 1960’s Washington) is excellent.
 The score by Mica Levi is beautifully catchy, the costumes are simply gorgeous, the cinematography is fabulous and captures the beauty of 1960’s Washington.
 It truly feels that we as an audience are looking through the looking glass into another time period long past.
+The colours are also extremely vibrant and rich with a lot of emphasis on reds, pinks and whites.

 The acting is terrific, Natalie Portman was just the perfect choice to play a complex, complicated & multilayered figure.
 In the aftermath of the assassination of JFK, Jackie’s is completely gutted, her world has fallen apart.
-In the four to five days following the assassination, she had to make some pretty important decisions and put the pain of her country over her head.
+In the days following the assassination, she had to make some pretty important decisions and put the pain of her country over her head.
+She was very much a trailblazer and was able to reach the American people and knew how to do it and how to connect with them.

 You never truly know who people are and the films portrayal of Jackie Kennedy's personal life is very indicative of that.